maczniak/dev_diary/reading/programming_rust.md

  closures have exactly the same type.<br>
 Rust's closures are designed to be fast: faster than function pointers, fast enough that you can use them even in red-hot, performance-sensitive code.
-If you're familiar with C++ lambdas, you'll find that Rust closures are jsut as fast and compact, but safer.
+If you're familiar with C++ lambdas, you'll find that Rust closures are just as fast and compact, but safer.
 In most languages, closures are allocated in the heap, dynamically dispatched, and garbage collected.
 Worse, closures tend to rule out inlining.<br>